jucacrispim/toxicbuild/docs/source/repo_ui.rst

 Importing Repositories
 ======================

-You need to import the repositoires into ToxicBuild to be able to have continuous integration.
-Repositories can be imported from github, from gitlab or can be added manually.
+You need to import the repositories into ToxicBuild to be able to have continuous integration.
+Repositories can be imported from GitHub, from gitlab or can be added manually.

-Importing repositories from Github
+Importing repositories from GitHub
 ++++++++++++++++++++++++++++++++++

-First configure the :ref:`github-integration-config` then go to `http://localhost:8888/settings/repositories` and click in the github link:
+First configure the :ref:`github-integration-config` then go to `http://localhost:8888/settings/repositories` and click in the GitHub link:

 |import-from-github-link-img|